nwhitehead/vexflowrust/NOTES.md

 ## VexFlow Issues I found:

-### Missing italic, bold-italic
+These are observations I made while rendering the test cases using my alternate Rust renderer (at https://github.com/nwhitehead/vexflowrust).
+These might be issues with VexFlow, or they might be deliberate design choices, I don't have enough context on expected behavior of VexFlow to say for sure.
+I thought they were worth mentioning since they only were observable through the alternate renderer.

+## Italic and Bold-Italic Fonts

-There is no font for italics defined by VexFlow.
-Some of the tests use italics prominently.
-The italic face doesn't seem to be present in the `@vexflow-fonts/academico` package.
-The Rust renderer uses separate fonts for regular, italic, bold, and bold italic for Academico.
+There is no font for italics defined by VexFlow (that I could find).
+Some of the tests do use italics.
+The italic and bold italic faces don't seem to be present in the `@vexflow-fonts/academico` package.
+The Rust renderer uses separate font files for regular, italic, bold, and bold italic for Academico.

-Example test that uses different styles:
+Example test that uses each different style:

 | Test | Style |
 | ---- | ----- |